Shackerstone railway station: History

 The original intention was to site the station where it is today, but in response to a request from Lord Howe of Gopsall Hall, the Committee agreed to move it north of the junction and call it "Gopsall"; but soon altered their minds and moved it back to the junction.
 Land for this purpose was bought from Lord Howe, who in 1877, was allowed to plant trees along the approach road to the station.
 The station was designed by the Midland Railway company architect John Holloway Sanders.

 Its position made Shackerstone strategically important in the operation of the line, and it seems to have been selected as the headquarters of the inspector, Manning, in charge of the working of the line.
 Probably he combined the post with the stationmastership (as was done on the GN-LNWR Joint Line in East Leicestershire at Melton Mowbray) for no stationmaster is named at Shackerstone in the first staff list, and Manning’s pay, 50 shillings per week, was much higher than any other member of the ANJR’s staff.
 It must also have ranked in the top class of three varieties of station planned by the Committee, for constructional purposes, the estimated cost being £1,300 plus £350 for the stationmaster’s house.
 The building of Shackerstone Station was undertaken by Messrs.
 J. & E. Woods of Derby, as part of a contract that also included the stations of Measham, Snarestone, Heather and Hugglescote, for which the contract price was £12,826.15.
 On this basis the price of Shackerstone should have been about £3,500.
 One thing remains at present unknown: the name of the architect.
 As the stations on the ANJR are similar to a few on the Midland system, it is likely that they are the work of a member of the Midland Railway’s staff, as there is no reference in the minutes to payments to any outside architect in this connection.

+During December 1902 King Edward VII, Queen Alexandra along with other dignitaries arrived at the station in the new LNWR Royal Train on their way to Gopsall Hall.
+The arrival did not go to planned, with the Kings exit door failing to open and the party having to leave from a door further along the train.
+This is in part due to the raising of platform one, intended to ease the alightment of the royal passengers.
+This alteration of the platform is still evident and is known as the 'platform hump'.

 The station became a grade II listed building in 1989.